vahitevyapan/weather/README.md

-Simple weather app with reactjs
+ Weather app with reactjs.
+Gets daily weather data from an external api.